aws-powertools/powertools-lambda-python/docs/upgrade.md

 With this change, you can access data deserialized as stored in DynamoDB, and no longer need to recursively deserialize nested objects (Maps) if you had them.

+???+ note
+    For a lossless conversion of DynamoDB `Number` type, we follow AWS Python SDK (boto3) approach and convert to `Decimal`.

 ```python hl_lines="15-20 24-25"
 from aws_lambda_powertools.utilities.data_classes.dynamo_db_stream_event import (
     DynamoDBStreamEvent,